rixx/books.rixx.de/data/to-read/missy-vineyard/how-you-stand-how-you-move-how-you-live/index.md

   isbn13: '9781600940064'
   pages: 336
   publication_year: '2007'
-  slug: how-you-stand-how-you-move-how-you-live
   spine_color: '#6886bc'
-  title: 'How You Stand, How You Move, How You Live'
+  title: How You Stand, How You Move, How You Live
 plan:
   date_added: 2020-05-27
 ---